 Range: Unlimited due to fusion engines (needs to refuel every 10 years and requires maintenance as well).
 Ship carries four months of supplies on board.

 Draft: 19.0 feet (5.8 meters)

 Displacement: 3,850 tons standard and 4,220 tons fully loaded

-Cargo: 220.5 tons (200 metric tons) of nonessential equipment and supplies.
+Cargo: Can carry 220.5 tons (200 metric tons) of nonessential equipment and supplies.
 Each enlisted crew member has a small locker for personal items and uniforms.
 Ships officers have more space for personal items.
 Most of the ship’s spaces are taken up by extra ammo, armor, troops, weapons, and engines.